In 2026 Vancouver celebrates the Lunar New Year with the 52nd annual Chinese New Year Parade in Chinatown. It’s an impressive event.

-The year of the Horse begins on 17th February 2026.
+The year of the Horse begins on February 17th in 2026.
 Vancouver’s Chinese New Year Parade has been running annually since 1973.
-Festivities traditionally take place on the first Sunday after the Lunar New Year begins.
-In 2026, festivities happen on Sunday, 22nd February.
-However, the full details for the 2026 event are yet to be confirmed.
+The parade and other festivities traditionally take place on the first Sunday after the Lunar New Year begins.
+Consequently, this year, the parade and its related events happen on Sunday, February 22nd.

 NEW YEAR ACTIVITIES AT THE MUSEUM